 Although Taos Crave boots come in a slew of colors, this all-black pair is the only one that is waterproof.
 Worth noting that the waterproofing ends at the seam right above the ankles, so don't go stepping in foot-deep puddles!

 So far, I have had no issues with water coming into my boots from the soles.
 These are amazingly sealed shut, which you can see by looking at them closely.

-The outsole has great tread and grips well on all terrain.
+The outsole has excellent tread and grips well on all terrain.
 I've never slipped on any wet ground.
 Still, as I mentioned previously, I do prefer wearing my -25 degrees Celcius-proof winter boots on icy and/or snowy days!
 That's because Taos' Crave boots don't have good traction on ice.